talfco/clb-kyber-java-tutorial/README.md

 # Progress Report: Expected Delivery 31.07.2019

-* Initial kick off blog article:  https://dev.cloudburo.net/2019/07/01/dao-project-work-announcement-kyberdao-proposal.html
+* 01.07.2019: Initial kick off blog article:  https://dev.cloudburo.net/2019/07/01/dao-project-work-announcement-kyberdao-proposal.html

+# Introduction

+This application has purposefully been kept as simple as possible with the aim of demonstrating how to interact with the Kyber contract on the decentralised Ethereum network.

+If you require further background information about the above configuration items for the project you can refer to the below.

+* The project was bootstrapped from the https://github.com/web3j/sample-project-gradle and then adjusted for the Kyber contract interaction purpose